brunoC137/GRAPHQL-API-ADOBECOMMERCE/README.md

 ***

 ## DISCLAIMER ##
-The requests that are not present on a default Magento 2 installations (PWAOnly, B2BOnly & AdobeCommerceOnly) *Have not been tested*, they where only made by following the official documentation, so there can be errors within this requests.
+The requests that are not present on a default Magento 2 installations (PWAOnly, B2BOnly & AdobeCommerceOnly) *Have not been tested*, they where made by following the [official documentation](https://devdocs.magento.com/guides/v2.4/graphql/).
-Also, since the collection contains about 125 amount o requests, to run the complete automated tests it takes some time, between 2 and 4 minutes approximately

-## Environment needed##
+## Environment variables needed##

 ```
 ├───API Url